 - Join properly so that there is no gap.

-- Now take 1 Tbsp.
-Filling and fill the cone halfway through.
+- Now take 1 tablespoon of filling and fill the cone halfway through.

 - Apply water to the open area.